“Tell me about yourself,” he says.

 Once inside the structure, the space is larger than you expect.
 Rooms seem to shift and reconfigure as light flows through windows cut into roof, and running along the top edge of walls.
 The building rises to three stories at one end.
 That noticeable harmony of threes.

-This is my son: the evolving interior, its unanticipated capacity, a contrast of light and dark, the potential for sudden change in mood.
-Solid, complicated, clever; simultaneously open and closed.
-And yes, pieced together and well protected by walls, though you can peer in and enter – if you move around carefully, and take your time.
-It is his character and nature reduced to an essence, at this stage in his life.
+This is my son: the evolving interior, its unanticipated capacity, a contrast of light and dark, the potential for sudden change in mood – solid, complicated, clever – simultaneously open and closed.
+And yes, pieced together and well protected by walls, though you can peer in and enter – if you move around carefully and take your time.

 This is not autobiography, though a flicker of it shines here and there.
 Perhaps I am the only one who recognizes that.
 If so, it’s fine.
 And I think it’s fine with my son.
 He knows who he is and what he wants.
 Just like his building.
 A self portrait.